 About the Seattle City Clerk

-We invite you to become familiar with the services and resources featured throughout our web site, or contact us directly if you require assistance.
+We invite you to become familiar with the various services and resources featured throughout the Office of the City Clerk website, or contact us directly if you require assistance.

 For more history on the City Clerk and other Seattle officials, please visit the Municipal Archives' history of City Officials.